 According to the IRS, the married filing separately status would come in dead last if you were to rank which filing status is most beneficial.
 Married filing jointly and qualifying widow(er) statuses more or less tie for first place.
 This leaves all those “considered unmarried” folks in the middle, but the head of household status is far more advantageous than filing as a single taxpayer.

-Current tax law provides for seven tax rates at 10, 12, 22, 24, 32, 35 and 37 percent, depending on how much you earn.
+Current tax law provides for seven tax rates at 10, 12, 22, 24, 32, 35 and 37 percent as of tax year 2021, the return you'll file in 2022.
+The rates depend on how much you earn.
 The U.S. tax system is progressive, so as your earnings go up, so does your tax bracket on that portion of your income.

-Let’s say your taxable income is $50,000.
+Let’s say your taxable income is $50,000 in 2021.
 This puts you in a top tax bracket of 22 percent if you’re single, but only 12 percent if you can file as head of household.
 You’re also at just 12 percent if you’re married and filing jointly or a qualifying widow(er), but you’re back up to 22 percent if you’re married and file a separate tax return.

 And if your taxable income is $100,000?
-The gap between filing single, as head of household, or married filing separate return closes up – all are subject to a top rate of 24 percent at this income.
+The gap between filing single, as head of household, or married filing a separate return closes up.
+All are subject to a top rate of 24 percent at this income.
 But it drops to 22 percent if you’re married and file jointly or if you’re a qualifying widow(er).

-The income parameters for tax brackets can shift slightly each year to keep pace with inflation, but rarely by more than a few hundred dollars.
-These percentages also apply in 2018 and 2019.
+The income parameters for tax brackets shift slightly from year to year to keep pace with inflation, but rarely by more than a few hundred dollars.
+These percentages also apply to these incomes in 2022.

 The Standard Deductions

-When it comes to the standard deduction you can claim if you don’t itemize, there’s no difference between the single or married filing separately status.
-It’s set at $12,200 for both in the 2019 tax year.
-But you’ll get an extra $6,150 if you can file as head of household – this standard deduction is $18,350 in 2019.
+There’s no difference between the single or married filing separately status when it comes to the standard deduction you can claim if you don’t itemize your deductions.
+It’s set at $12,550 for both statuses in the 2021 tax year, but you’ll get an extra $6,250 if you can file as head of household – this standard deduction is $18,800 in 2021.
 And if you’re happily married and filing a joint return?
 You win the standard deduction sweepstakes.
-It goes up to $24,400.
+It goes up to $25,100.